AGB (General Terms and Conditions)

 3. The deposit is a partial payment on the agreed fee.

-5. special rules for distance contracts
+5. special regulations for distance contracts

-4. The contracting party acknowledges that in the case of online reservations, the reservation process can no longer be cancelled or reversed once the button "Reserve with costs" has been pressed.
+4. The contractual partner acknowledges that the reservation process for online reservations can no longer be cancelled or reversed once the "Reserve with costs" button has been clicked.

 2. If the contracting party has paid a deposit (see point 4), the reservation shall remain reserved for two hours after the agreed reservation time.

-1. The services offered by the innkeeper are leisure services within the meaning of section 18(1)(10) FAGG, which are provided at a specific time within a precisely specified period.
-Accordingly, the contracting party does not have the right to withdraw from the contract pursuant to section 11(1) FAGG.
+1. The services offered by the innkeeper are leisure services within the meaning of Section 18(1)(10) FAGG, which are provided at a specific time within a precisely specified period.
+The contractual partner is therefore not entitled to a right of cancellation in accordance with § 11 Para.
+1 FAGG.

 up to 3 months: 30%